Chowderfish/SWEN422_A2/README.md

 2. Install Expo CLI with the following command `npm install expo-cli --global` (this comes with React Native)
 3. Run `npm install` in the 'fling' directory.
 4. Use `expo start` in the 'fling' directory to start the app.
-5. View the app using the Android / iOS app by scanning the QR code from the CLI.
+5. View the app using the [Android / iOS Expo app](https://expo.io/tools) by scanning the QR code from the CLI.

 ## React Native Game Engine
 https://github.com/bberak/react-native-game-engine